lmoroz/bWAPP/README.txt

 */ Parameter tampering
 */ Insecure cryptographic storage
 */ AJAX and Web Services issues (JSON/XML/SOAP)
-*/ Cookie poisoning
+*/ Cookie and password reset poisoning
-*/ Insecure WebDAV and FTP configurations
+*/ Insecure FTP, SNMP and WebDAV configurations
 */ and much more...

 bWAPP is a PHP application that uses a MySQL database.
 It can be hosted on Linux and Windows using Apache/IIS and MySQL.
 It can be installed with WAMP or XAMPP.